pinkpixel-dev/taskflow-mcp/examples/example-system-prompt.md

-# TaskFlow MCP System Prompt Example
+# TaskFlow MCP System Prompt Example (v1.4.1)

-Below is an example system prompt that you can add to your AI assistant's instructions to ensure it effectively uses the TaskFlow MCP tools for task management.
+Below is an updated example system prompt that you can add to your AI assistant's instructions to ensure it effectively uses the TaskFlow MCP v1.4.1 tools for comprehensive task management, including the new prompts system and archive management features.

 ## Basic System Prompt